How to protect your family's documents with encryption

 1. Who can read your files?

 This is the big one.
-If a company says they use "encryption" but doesn't specify end-to-end encryption, it probably means they encrypt your files on their servers.
-That's better than nothing, but it means the company holds the decryption keys.
+If a company says they use "encryption" but doesn't specify what kind, assume at-rest encryption.
+That means they encrypt your files on their servers -- better than nothing -- but it also means the company holds the decryption keys.
 Their employees could theoretically access your files.
 A government subpoena could compel them to hand over your data.

 2. What happens if you lose your password?

 That means you need a plan.
 Write down your master password and keep it somewhere physically safe.
 Some services offer recovery keys -- long codes you can print and store in a safe deposit box.
-This is worth the small inconvenience, because the alternative is a company that can reset your password... which means they have access to your data... which means someone else might get access too.
+This is worth the inconvenience.

 3. Can your family actually get to the files when they need them?